Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Conclusions

-It is crucial to underscore that the HMC method is constrained by a significant limitation: it necessitates knowledge of the gradient of the target density, which is frequently unavailable, thereby precluding its implementation.
+Ultimately, the theoretical insights and the accompanying Python implementations provide a solid starting point for readers with a mathematical background to fully leverage the potential of Hamiltonian dynamics in complex Bayesian modeling tasks.
+We end this discussion by stressing a significant limitation of HMC: it necessitates knowledge of the gradient of the target density, which is frequently unavailable, thereby precluding its implementation.

+\begin{acks} JGC was supported by UNAM-DGAPA-PAPIIT grant 36-IA104425, EPSRC grant EP/V009478/1.
+IB was supported by the grants by Japan Society for the Promotion of Science (21H05200,24K17144) and by the Science and Technology Research Partnership for Sustainable Development grant (JPMJSA2310).
+MM was supported by SECIHTI scholarship 4023498. \end{acks}

 \begin{appendix}